metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - One data sandbox for the group "Basic Accounts" that filters the Accounts table on `Plan = "Basic"`.
 - Another data sandbox for the group "Converted Accounts" that filters the Accounts table on `Trial Converted = true`.

-If you put Vincent Accountman in both groups, he'll get conflicting data sandboxes on the Accounts table, and get an error message whenever he tries to use Accounts in Metabase.
+If you put Vincent Accountman in both groups, he'll be in conflicting sandboxes for the Accounts table, and get an error message whenever he tries to use Accounts in Metabase.

 To resolve data sandboxing conflicts for a person in multiple groups: